Inventory

 Drop Shipping

-A retail fulfillment method where a business sells products without holding inventory; instead, the supplier ships the products directly to the customer.
+A retail fulfilment method is where a business sells products without holding inventory; instead, the supplier ships the products directly to the customer.
+Read more

 Economic Order Quantity (EOQ)